d3b-center/peds-brain-auto-seg-public/README.md

 3. Cyst
 4. Edema

-If you use this tool, please cite the following reference:
+If you use this tool in your work, please cite the following reference accordingly:

 [...]